How to get rid of Google redirects to Bing

 If you find that following a video is easier for you, you can check out our YouTube tutorial here:

-Google redirects to Bing happen because a browser hijacker has infected your system.
-It is a type of malware that forcefully alters your browser settings to promote suspicious websites.
-Luckily, you can easily get rid of it to finally enjoy an uninterrupted browsing experience again.
+Google redirects to Bing happen because a browser hijacker, a type of malware, has infected your browser or device.
+It forcefully alters your browser settings to promote suspicious websites.
+Fortunately, you can easily get rid of it and enjoy an uninterrupted browsing experience again.

 The best way is to run a full system scan with a robust antivirus software.
 Our top choice is TotalAV since it has excellent malware detection scores and provides real-time protection to help avoid infections in the future.